Berenice, Cyrenaica: History

 Many structures were built in Roman Berenice, and mosaics were to be found on the floors of several important buildings.
 A public bath, and churches were built in the city later on in its history.

 Religion

 During Pagan times, the worship of Apollo was very important in Berenice.
-There was also a Jewish community in Berenice with a synagogue.
+There was also a Jewish community in Berenice with a synagogue, as attested by an inscription mentioning a list of donors who were involved in its restoration circa 55 AD.

 Many of the early Christians were non-trinitarian Sabellians and Carpocrations.
 After the Council of Nicaea in 325 AD, Cyrenaica had been recognized as an ecclesiastical province of the See of Alexandria.
 Here it was also the seat of an ancient bishopric of the Roman province of Libya Pentapolitana (Cirenaica).
 Today Berenice survives as a titular bishopric, but the seat is vacant since October 27, 1968.

 By 431 Bernice was conquered by the Arian Vandals.
 In the 6th century and the city came under the rule of the Orthodox Justinian I.